Mechanical and Manufacturing Engineering (MMIE)

 MMIE 7312.
 Digital Twins.

 This course introduces the concept of Digital Twins and describes how they are applied in engineering and what should be considered to implement this technology in products and manufacturing systems.
-Considerations include information technology infrastructure, enabling technologies, the business value of implementing Digital Twins, and what needs to happen across the organization to ensure successful implementation.
-This course also explores the digital twin approach to the design, operation, and maintenance of industrial assets and products.
+Considerations include the required information technology infrastructure, enabling technologies, the business value of implementing Digital Twins, and what needs to happen across an entire organization to ensure successful implementation.
+Students learn the digital twin approach to the design, operation, and maintenance of industrial assets and products.

 MMIE 7313.
 Advanced Robotics .